RackerWilliams/system-model/README.md

 ````

 PDFs are available so you can get an idea of how the connections
 work.

-The original samples supplied in the previous proposal are in
+Examples of the alternate model are in

 ````
 samples/power-proxy/orig/*.xml